farrelleoin93/milestone-3-seed-shelf/README.md

 ---

 ### Fonts
-- I used [Roboto](https://fonts.google.com/specimen/Roboto) for the body of the text and after some deliberation I decided to use [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for all the headings and navbar items.
+- I used [Roboto](https://fonts.google.com/specimen/Roboto) for the body and after some deliberation and feeedback from some friends that tested the website I decided to use [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for all the headings and navbar items.

 ### Colours
 - As this is a website about growing seeds I decided to use green and white as the colours.
-- I used Matereialize's light-green class for the navbar and footer.
+- I used Matereialize's "light-green" class for the navbar and footer.
-- For most of the buttons I used Materialize's green darken-3 classes as I felt it paired well with the green of the navbar and footer.
+- For most of the buttons I used Materialize's "green" and "darken-3" classes as I felt it paired well with the green of the navbar and footer.
-- For the "Cancel" and "Reset" buttons I used Materializes red class as it is a common colour for those types of buttons and it will help the user understand what they are for.
+- For the "Cancel" and "Reset" buttons I used Materializes "red" class as it is a common colour for those types of buttons and it will help the user understand what they are for.
 - The colour of the words in the navbar, footer and buttons are white.
 - The background of the website is also white.